ZAF07/tigerlily-e-bakery-api-gateway/README.md

 Tigerlily-bff is using GOMODULES for dependency management, so the source can be placed outside of ``GOPATH/src``

 1. Clone the repository from Github
-> **IMPORTANT**: Make sure all project repositories are storedd locally in a single folder under $HOME '~/'. his is important for starting all services locally with docker compose later on
+> **IMPORTANT**: Make sure all project repositories are stored locally in a single directory under *$HOME* `~/`. his is important for starting all services locally with docker compose later on

 > Note: Add your `ssh public key` to our github organisation before you begin these steps